camaraproject/Governance/ProjectStructureAndRoles.md

 ## Roles, Responsibilities and Requirements

-**Team members**
+**Participants**

-Team member status may be given to those who have made ongoing contributions to the Telco Global API Project for at least 3 months.
+Participant (= contributor) status may be given to those who intend to make ongoing contributions to the Telco Global API Project.
 This is usually in the form of code submissions and improvements and/or notable work on documentation but may also include other contributions such as organizing events or user support.

-The current team members are listed in PARTICITPANTS.MD.
+The current participants are listed in [PARTICIPANTS](./PARTICIPANTS.MD).

-Please note that Telco Global API had received significant contributions from a number of unlisted individuals before this governance document was written, and thus formal team membership was created.
+Please note that the Telco Global API Project had received significant contributions from a number of unlisted individuals before this governance document was written, and thus formal team membership was created.

+**Changes in Participantship**

+Changes in participantship have to be announced on the Telco Global API Project mailing list.
+They are decided by [lazy consensus ](https://couchdb.apache.org/bylaws.html#lazy) and formalized by changing the [PARTICIPANTS](./PARTICIPANTS.MD) file.

+A participant may resign by notifying the team mailing list.
+A participant with no project activity for a year is considered to have resigned.
+Participants that wish to resign are encouraged to propose another participant to take over their project work.

 **Maintainers**